 Scenic Highlights:Waikiki Beach, Honolulu Lookout, Kona coastline, Poipu Beach, and Hanapepe Valley.

 Services of a professional Tour Director.

 Aloha—welcome to Hawaii!
 Upon arrival at Honolulu International Airport, you will be greeted with a fresh flower lei and transferred to your hotel in Waikiki.
-Your Tour Director will be on hand to assist with check-in.
+Your Tour Director is on hand late this afternoon to answer any questions.

 Day 3Honolulu.
 Excursion to USS Arizona